Welcome to today's edition of the Rush 24-7 podcast.

 At least it's not something to strike over.

-So they're moving in and maybe take over the local aspects of this uh of this union.
+So they're moving in and maybe take over the local aspects of this union.

 But it just never ceases to amaze me.

-It's sort of you you can you can go look at every one of these special interest groups represented by liberal democrats.
+You can go look at every one of these special interest groups represented by liberal Democrats.

 You would think in the mecca of liberalism.

-Now we got a strike in New York by people in a union claiming they're not being paid enough by the people that run the most liberal city in the country.
+Now we've got a strike in New York by people in a union claiming they're not being paid enough by the people that run the most liberal city in the country.

-So it it it it's I don't don't tell me the mayor's a Republican.
+So Don't tell me the mayor's a Republican.

-He had to follow Giuliani, so that's become a Republican, but he's still the people in New York know who they're electing.
+He said to become a Republican, but he's still the people of New York know who they're electing.

-And yet, all year long we're gonna hear about how Republicans and conservatives are anti-labor and anti-union and so forth.
+And yet, all year long, we're going to hear about how Republicans and conservatives are anti-labor and anti-union and so forth.

-Uh that's that's of course, I in certain parts of the country, illegal doesn't matter.
+That's, of course, in certain parts of the country, illegal doesn't matter.

 And when you haven't done anything wrong, they claim you have and go after you.

-So these guys, if uh you know, somebody ought to play a tape for these guys of Ronald Reagan, firing the PATCO workers back in uh 1981, the air traffic controllers.
+These guys, if somebody ought to play a tape for these guys of Ronald Reagan firing the PATCO workers back in 1981, the air traffic controllers.

-Well, I wanted to get that stuff off my chest because the the uh big news today continues to be the weak on defense invested in defeat, liberal Democrats.
+Well, I wanted to get that stuff off my chest because the big news today continues to be the week on defense invested in defeat liberal Democrats.

-John Dean says that George Bush in his press conference yesterday was the first president to actually admit to committing an impeachable offense.
+John Dean says that George Bush at his press conference yesterday was the first president to actually admit to committing an impeachable offense.

-So she now she wants to look into this to see if they can do so.
+So now she wants to look into this to see if they can do so.

-They're bringing up John Dean and Jamie Gorelick to attack Bush's national security program.
+They're bringing up John Dean and Jamie Gorelik to attack Bush's national security program.

-The Washington Post today has a story quoting Jamie Gorellick, the architect of the wall, which has now been rebuilt because of the failure to reauthorize the Patriot Act.
+The Washington Post today has a story quoting Jamie Gorelik, the architect of the wall, which has now been rebuilt because of the failure to reauthorize the Patriot Act.

-By the way, the Democrats are running around and say, hey, we didn't kill the Patriot Act.
+By the way, the Democrats are running around saying, hey, we didn't kill the Patriot Act.

 You most certainly didn't.